 Building fire, explosion kills at least one and injures more than a dozen in North Carolina

 Plumes of smoke can be seen for miles and debris covers the busy street as firefighters work to secure the area where the blast took place after a construction worker drilled into the sidewalk and struck a two-inch gas line, police told ABC News.
+A total of 17 people have reportedly been hospitalized, with six in critical condition and one sent to a burn center.

 Among those injured is a firefighter who was hospitalized in serious condition, police say, and a Dominion Energy worker.